 3. Social Tools Are a Means, Not an End.
 Axe knows how to engage humorously with its audience, but the company’s social tactics have not translated into meaningful conversations for the brand.

-Conversly, Clinique has earned a strong social currency by educating and empowering its customers behind Clinique products and welcoming anyone has a brand evangelist.
+Conversely, Clinique has earned a strong social currency by educating and empowering its customers behind Clinique products and welcoming anyone has a brand evangelist.
 Companies cannot rely solely on social games for valuable connections with their customers.

 “Marketing leaders should identify whether their brand has such social currency, and invest more in building strong connections between customers and the brand.”
 Forrester Research